Suzanne Malveaux: Career

 Malveaux's first television job was with New England Cable News as a general assignment reporter in Boston, from 1992 to 1996.
-She then moved to Washington, D.C., and worked for NBC affiliate WRC-TV from 1996–1999 as a self-described "rock-and-roll" reporter reporting local and crime news.
+She then moved to Washington, D.C., and worked for NBC affiliate WRC-TV from 1996 to 1999 as a self-described "rock-and-roll" reporter reporting local and crime news.

 In 1999, Meet the Press host Tim Russert recruited Malveaux to join NBC News.
 She reported for three years in Washington, including as a Pentagon correspondent, then in Chicago.
-She covered national stories such as Bill Clinton's impeachment, Elián González, the Kosovo War, the 2000 Presidential Election, the 9/11 attacks, and the 2001 war in Afghanistan.
+She covered national stories such as Bill Clinton's impeachment, Elián González, the Kosovo War, the 2000 presidential election, the 9/11 attacks, and the 2001 war in Afghanistan.

 In August 2007, Malveaux was the moderator of the 31st annual convention of the National Association of Black Journalists.
 She had served on various panels at previous conventions of the NABJ, of which she is a member.

 In advance of the Democratic and Republican national conventions, Malveaux anchored a 90-minute documentary on Senator Barack Obama as part of a two-part series on the 2008 general election presidential candidates.
 Additionally, she served as a panelist questioning the candidates in the Democratic presidential primary debate in South Carolina sponsored by CNN and the Congressional Black Caucus in January 2008.
-She also played a key role in CNN's 2004 election coverage and its Emmy-winning 2006 election coverage.
+She also played a key role in CNN's 2004 election coverage and its Emmy Award-winning 2006 election coverage.

-Malveaux later augmented her White House reporting by serving as the primary substitute anchor for The Situation Room with Wolf Blitzer, a two-hour-long program that airs every weekday on CNN.
+Malveaux later augmented her White House reporting by serving as the primary substitute anchor for The Situation Room with Wolf Blitzer, a two-hour-long program that airs every weekday on CNN hosted by Wolf Blitzer.
 In 2011, she was named dayside anchor of CNN Newsroom.
 In 2012, she became host of Aspire's eight-part series, "The Root 100".

-In 2014, Malveaux's show Around the World was cancelled, allowing her to return to Washington, D.C., to better care for her mother, who had ALS.
+In 2014, Malveaux show Around the World was cancelled and she returned to Washington, D.C., to better care for her mother, who had ALS.
+Malveaux left CNN in January 2023 for her family.

-Important interviews and presidential-related travel
+Interviews and presidential-related travel

 As White House correspondent, Malveaux has interviewed former presidents George H. W. Bush, Bill Clinton, and George W. Bush, as well as former first lady Laura Bush.
 Her coverage of presidential trips overseas has taken her to Europe, the Balkans, Southeast Asia, Africa, Australia, Latin America, and the Middle East.
-In 2022, Malveaux traveled to the front lines of Russia's war on Ukraine to report for CNN from Lviv.
+In 2022, Malveaux traveled to Ukraine, then under attack by Russia, to report for CNN from Lviv.

 Personal life

 Malveaux has three siblings, one of whom is an identical twin, Suzette M. Malveaux, a professor at the University of Colorado Law School.

 Columnist and former Bennett College president Julianne Malveaux is a distant cousin.
-Malveaux is also cousin to Real Housewives of Potomac star Gizelle Bryant.

 Her family lived in New Orleans and later Howard County, Maryland, and she attended Centennial High School in Ellicott City, Maryland.

-Malveaux is in a relationship with White House Press Secretary Karine Jean-Pierre.
-They live in Washington D.C. with their adopted daughter.
+Malveaux was in a relationship with former White House Press Secretary Karine Jean-Pierre from 2012 until September 2023.
+They share an adopted daughter.